trec-ragtime/trec-ragtime.github.io/search_api.md

 ## Contact

-Please send an email to us if you have any question at ragtime-organizers@googlegroups.com.
+Please send an email to us if you have any question at [ragtime-organizers@googlegroups.com](ragtime-organizers@googlegroups.com) or at the TREC Slack.